-This One Pot Chicken and Rice recipe is the perfect Sunday Night Dinner that will bring everyone to the table.
-It's packed with veggies and rice, and because it braises in the oven for over an hour the chicken is moist and tender and fall-off-the-bone delicious!
+This Easy Chicken and Rice recipe is the perfect Sunday Night Dinner that will bring everyone to the table.
+It’s packed with veggies and rice, and because it braises in the oven for over an hour the chicken is moist and tender and fall-off-the-bone delicious!
+The ultimate comfort food dinner!

-For another One-Pot dinner idea, try my Chicken and Mushroom Pie or my 15-Minute Chicken Dijon recipe.
+For another One-Pot dinner idea, try my Chicken Florentine Recipe or my 15-Minute Chicken Dijon recipe.
+Or for a full meal on a sheet pan, try my Lemon Thyme Spatchcock Chicken and Potatoes.

 - Chicken Legs I like to use a dark cut of chicken for this recipe because the chicken braises in the broth for over an hour, allowing the rice to cook underneath.
 Keeping the skin on allows the fat from the skin to render down into the meat, helping to keep the meat tender and juicy.
 Often times this cut is labeled "Chicken Quarters" which refers to the fact that it is a quarter of the chicken which includes the leg and the thigh.
 If you can't find them, you could also just use the thighs.